-Boomers seem to have taken that message to heart and, more than any previous generation, are opting to remain in their current homes in retirement.
-A 2014 Demand Institute survey found that nearly two-thirds of 50 to 69-year-olds said they planned to retire in the home they now live in.
-Of those who said they planned to move, close to half said they planned to increase the size of their home or spend more for another home of the same size.
+Boomers and older Gen Xers seem to have taken that message to heart and, more than any previous generation, are opting to remain in their current homes in retirement.
+An AARP survey found that nearly three-quarters of adults 50 and over want to stay in the same home as they age.

-And although the norm for past generations was to enter retirement with the mortgage paid off, that’s not always the case with Boomers.
+And although the norm for past generations was to enter retirement with their mortgage paid off, that’s not always the case.
 After putting plans to upsize on hold during the Great Recession, many are still seeking their “dream home.”
-Indeed Boomers carry more mortgage debt than their parents did.
-Since 1992, the median outstanding mortgage balance for 50 to 69-year-olds has grown 142 percent.
+Indeed those that are 50+ carry more mortgage debt than their parents did.
+From 1992 to 2020, the median outstanding mortgage balance for this age group has grown from $48,743 to $178,688.

 That financial obligation could be potentially overwhelming in the event of a job loss, major illness or other crisis.
 The level of risk, of course, depends on the situation and resources of individual retirees, but one thing is clear: Those who carry mortgage debt into retirement are more likely to have financial difficulties and limited choices.

-For that reason, boomers should be focused on making their savings work as hard as possible for as long as possible, Eleanor Blayney, a consumer advocate at the Certified Financial Planner Board of Standards, told the Washington Post.
+For that reason, those 50+ should be focused on making their savings work as hard as possible for as long as possible, Eleanor Blayney, a consumer advocate at the Certified Financial Planner Board of Standards, told the Washington Post.

 The question of whether renting is the right option for you boils down to what makes the most sense for you financially.
 Here are some factors to keep in mind while weighing the decision.